Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 Finally green.
 But I didn't like the idea of a round hole in the center in the middle of a cube, so I changed it to a square.

 Looks good.
-And thenI baked it.
+And then I baked it.

 <img width="800" alt="" src="assets/week2/9.png">